The Alma-Tadema Banquet

 Sittersback to top

 - Robert Stephenson Smyth Baden-Powell, 1st Baron Baden-Powell (1857-1941), Major-General and founder of the Boy Scouts and Girl Guides.
-Sitter associated with 38 portraits.
+Sitter in 43 portraits.

 - George Henry Boughton (1833-1905), Painter and illustrator.
 Sitter in 3 portraits.

 - Joseph William Comyns Carr (1849-1916), Critic and dramatist, gallery director and theatre manager.
 Sitter in 5 portraits.